Need Help?

 Need professional advice for your consent to let with Secure Trust Bank PLC?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Within the next few days I intend to contact Secure Trust Bank to obtain consent to let out my property in Secure Trust Bank.
-However I have put the house on the market but there are no takers and forking out for a full mortgage, council tax and insurance on vacant house is draining me financially.
-How are Secure Trust Bank going to react if I market the property?
+I plan to get in touch with Secure Trust Bank for consent to let out my home in Secure Trust Bank.
+However I have put the house on the market but there without a sniff of interest and paying a full mortgage, council tax and insurance on vacant house is a financial drain.
+How are Secure Trust Bank going to react if I have the house on the market?

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder commencing forfeiture proceedings.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such restrictions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder commencing forfeiture proceedings.

 Neglecting to inform your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to obtain their consent in writing.